pydongery/blog/_posts/2024-11-05-PythonMacros.md

 - How do macros interact with the import system?

 ### Defining macros
 To make our life a little easier and avoid scoping issues later on, an important first design decision is to only allow macro definitions at module (or file)-scope.
 Furthermore let's establish that macros can be one of three entities: functions, classes or variables.

 Macros shall only be valid in the context of the macro preprocessor - they must not be leaked into the final expanded code.
+This implies that compiling a module that uses the `magic.macro` codec would result in the same Python bytecode as manually preprocessing and compiling the result would.

 #### `macro` keyword
 Similarly to `async` a keyword could be used to mark a function, class or variable as macro.